kemaleren/pdbalign/README.md

 -----

-Given a multiple sequence alignment and a PDB structure, assign 3D coordinates to columns in the MSA and compute a distance matrix.
+Given a multiple sequence alignment and a PDB structure, assign 3D coordinates to columns in the MSA and compute a distance matrix for all column pairs.

 The sequences in the MSA are all assumed to be in-frame.
 They are directly translated to a protein sequence before alignment.